chrdtr/detecting_breast_cancer/README.md

   3. Decision trees (DT)
   4. Random forests (RF)

-These models have been applied as follows:
+The models have been developed as follows:

 # 1. Binary logistic regression (BLR)
   ### Accuracy: 76% (v2: 63%)